mkazhdan/VariationalPolyShapeFunctions/README.md

 <summary>
 <font size="+1"><b>GeodesicsInHeat</b></font>:
 Supports the interactive visualization of single-source geodesics on the surface of polygonal mesh using the <A HREF="https://www.cs.cmu.edu/~kmcrane/Projects/HeatMethod/">heat method</A>.<BR>
-In the interactive viewer the source can be set by holding the [SHIFT] key down and clicking/dragging with either mouse button.
+Left-clicking while holding down the [SHIFT] key selects the source.
 </summary>
 <dt><b>--in</b> &lt;<i>input polygonal mesh</i>&gt;</dt>
 <dd> This string specifies the the name of the mesh.<br>